 It is!
 A traditional tarta de Santiago recipe does not include any wheat flour (only ground almonds).
 This makes the Spanish almond cake recipe naturally gluten free.

-Store your leftover cake at room temperature wrapped in plastic wrap or an airtight container.
+Leftovers: Store the cake at room temperature wrapped in plastic wrap or an airtight container.
 It can keep outside of the fridge for up to three days.
-You can also freeze slices of the cake for up to three months.

 More Delicious Spanish Cake Recipes